malko/D.js/README.md

 # D.js

+## This project won't be maintained anymore
+> It was fun to create D.js at the time it was made, but there's no mean for such a library nowadays.
+Promises are first citizens in javascript since a long time now and Internet explorer is dead.
+So I won't invest more time in this library anymore.
+It will stay there for people that want to look at it or cross this lib in an old project and need documentation to understand the lib.

 D.js is a tiny implementation of promises/A+ made for nodejs and client-side browser (tested in ie7+, firefox and chrome) If you want to know more about promises/A+ you can visit this page: http://promises-aplus.github.io/promises-spec/
 <a href="http://promises-aplus.github.com/promises-spec">